The Grief I Deserved

 I saw it in Molly's eyes when I put her back in the carrier.
 I heard it in the voice in my head: Take the pictures.
 Get the cuddles.
 This is it.
 This is the last time.

-Despite our promise, we took her to the ER vet anyway, and they didn’t know what was wrong either.
+But they didn’t know what was wrong either.
 But they did know how to stall and how to charge for it.

 I kept waiting for someone to say, It’s time.

-Instead, they kept offering hope in carefully worded, thousand-dollar increments while she continued to steadily decline.
+Instead, they kept offering hope in carefully worded, thousand-dollar increments while she continued to decline.

 Her death wasn’t peaceful or gentle.
 It wasn’t like in the movies, where the pet just blinks slowly and slips away quietly in your arms.
-No, it felt almost violent.
-Fast, but not fast enough to spare me the memory I still can't shake.

-She seized, she spasmed, then she stretched to her full length like she'd been electrocuted before going stiff and quiet.
-I've since read it’s just a reflex, a final misfiring of the nerves that looks awful but isn’t conscious or painful.
+I learned that it’s just a reflex, a final misfiring of nerves that looks awful but isn’t conscious or painful.

 But tell that to the person holding her when it happens.

-The kids were with us while it happened.
-I tried to hold it together, tried not to cry in front of them over a cat.
-But the youngest wrinkled her nose.
-“Ew, that’s gross,” she said.
+The kids were with us while it happened, and I tried to hold it together.
+I didn't want to get emotional in front of them over a cat.

 I know she wasn't saying it to be cruel; it was just her without a filter, as usual.
 She’s still learning how to name her emotions and read a room, and most days, we meet her where she is.

-I sat on the floor of my kitchen with that cat in my arms and bawled like I’d lost a child.
-Because in some strange way…I had.
+And so I sat on the floor of my kitchen with that cat in my arms and bawled like I’d lost a child.
+That day, I finally learned what grieving a pet was all about.

 I’ll always regret that.

-Then she’d race down the stairs ahead of me, beat me to the kitchen, and perch at her spot by the food bowl, watching, judging, making sure I opened her little tin of Fancy Feast before I could even grab my first K-Cup.
+Every morning, like clockwork, Molly would race down the stairs ahead of me, beat me to the kitchen, and perch by her food bowl, watching, judging, making sure I opened her little tin of Fancy Feast before I could even reach for a K-Cup.

 She’d eat, and I’d sit next to her with my coffee.
 And when she finished, she’d curl up beside me, purring like an engine while I scrolled on my phone.

-We did that every day.
-For years.
+We did that every day for years.

 Yeah, I know, I’m a hypocrite.